 Lemongrass, or Cybnopogon citrates in the family Poaceae, is generally used as a culinary herb in Asian cuisine and also as a medicinal herb in India.
 It is a tall perennial grass that grows in dense clumps, whose leaves have a lemony scent.
 As the name implies, lemongrass smells just like lemons, but it is sweeter, milder and far less sour.
-Repellent compounds contained in this plant include citronellol, alpha-pinene, citronellal and geraniol.
+Repellent compounds contained in this plant include citronellol, alpha-pinene, citronellal, and geraniol.

 8.Basil (Ocimum basilicum)

 Originally native to India, Iran and other tropical parts of Asia, basil repels house flies and mosquitoes.
-Basil leaves contain essential oils, such as citronellol, eugenol, citral, linalool, limonene and terpineol.
+Basil leaves contain essential oils, such as citronellol, eugenol, citral, linalool, limonene, and terpineol.
 Basil is one of the few plants that give off a scent without the leaves having to be crushed or physically disturbed.

-Mexican marigold, or Tagetes minuta lucida in the family Asteraceae, is a perennial herb which is available in various cultivated strains and forms, which are usual hard to distinguish from one another.
+Mexican marigold, or Tagetes minuta lucida in the family Asteraceae, is a perennial herb that is available in various cultivated strains and forms, which are usually hard to distinguish from one another.
 The Aztecs referred to this plant as yauhtli, „the dark one.”
 The Aztecs would scatter a powder of marigold into the faces of prisoners of war who were to be burned as sacrifices so that they would be drugged during the ordeal.
-The active compounds in marigold which act as antifeedants are limonene, alpha-pinene and borneol.
+The active compounds in marigold which act as antifeedants are limonene, alpha-pinene, and borneol.
 Borneol is also a component of many essential oils and is a natural insect repellent.
 The substance alpha-terpineol is also responsible for the pesticidal and insecticidal properties of Tagetes lucida.

-Dill, scientifically known as Anethum Graveolens, is native to southern Russia, western Africa and the Mediterranean region.
+Dill, scientifically known as Anethum Graveolens, is native to southern Russia, western Africa, and the Mediterranean region.
 Dried dill seeds are light brown in color and oval in shape, featuring one flat side and one convex ridged side.
 The dill seeds are similar in taste to caraway, featuring a flavor that is aromatic, sweet and citrusy, but also slightly bitter.

 11.Nettle (Urtica dioica)

 Originally from the colder regions of Asia and northern Europe, this herbaceous shrub grows all over the world today.
-Persons using blood thinners or blood pressure lowering medications should not use urtica dioica leaf without consulting a doctor.
+Persons using blood thinners or blood pressure-lowering medications should not use urtica dioica leaf without consulting a doctor.

 12.Sweet woodruff (Galium odoratum)

 It was originally grown for the fresh smell the leaves give off and was used as a type of air freshener.
 The herb repels moths and carpet beetles.
-It is a good idea to place it beneath carpets.
+It is a good idea to place it beneath the carpets.
 It emits sweet aroma and also keeps mosquitoes and ants at bay.

 13.Lavender (Lavandula angustifolia)

 The name of the plant comes from the Latin root „lavare”, which means „to wash.”
 The plant has been used for over 2,500 years.
-Greeks, ancient Persians and Romans added the flowers to their bathwater to help wash and purify their skin.
+Greeks, ancient Persians, and Romans added the flowers to their bathwater to help wash and purify their skin.
 The oil extracted from the blue-violet flowers can be used as a natural repellent against pesky mosquitoes.

 14.Jasmine tobacco (Nicotiana alata)